CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 Over the past three or four years, resilient settlers from the cities of Reddwall and Waterdeep embarked on the challenging mission of resurrecting the Tuntin of old.
 Out of these efforts, a thriving frontier town now stands, attracting a diverse array of inhabitants such as farmers, woodcutters, fur traders, and prospectors, all enticed by tales of gold and platinum hidden within the nearby foothills of the Sword Mountains.

 Regrettably, the lack of a local lord or authority to maintain order has also drawn its share of bandits and brigands.
 For the past two months, a gang known as the Lavender Lancers has held sway over Tuntin, intimidating and coercing the town's populace.
-The gang's enigmatic leader is a figure known to the townsfolk as Glasstaff.
+The gang's enigmatic leader is a figure known to the townsfolk as Glassmith.

 Upon the characters' initial arrival in Tuntin, present the following scene: